Identifying contributors to supply chain outcomes in a multi-echelon setting: a decentralised approach: Introduction

+The economic incentive for a method that can bridge this challenge of data privacy and insights is clear.
+The detection of a quality problem in a product whose components are sourced from multiple suppliers in a multi-echelon supply chain can cause a costly stream of audits to uncover the cause.
+Intangible problems such as variance in delivery delays can be even harder to investigate without the underlying data.
+If a supplier far upstream in the supply chain has a process that causes high variance multiple tiers further downstream in the supply chain, it is unlikely that this cause can be detected without access to the process-level data from multiple companies.
+In order to overcome the problem of data privacy, the estimation of contribution to the metric of interest (e.g., quality, delay) needs to be performed without sharing the process-level data amongst supply chain participants.
+This problem setting, therefore, raises the research question: How can we estimate the contribution of companies to a supply chain outcome without sharing any of their internal data to ensure data privacy?
 We propose a framework using Explainable Artificial Intelligence (XAI), more specifically neural network ensemble uncertainty \cite{lakshminarayanan2017simple}, to estimate contributions to a metric of interest in a decentralised manner.
 This ensures data privacy for the participating organisations, as only the estimated contribution is shared whereas data stays with the company for the local computation.
 We benchmark our method against the most popular XAI method in SCM literature, SHapley Additive exPlanations (SHAP) \cite{lundberg2017unified}.
 Both methods are applied to a multi-echelon process-level scenario.
 The SHAP approach uses all process data centralised for one model.
 Results show that our decentralised method achieves comparable results to SHAP while preserving data privacy due to its decentralised approach.
-This work makes three main contributions to the literature: \begin{enumerate} \item It introduces a decentralised approach for contribution estimation using neural network ensemble uncertainty. \item It provides an empirical validation of the proposed decentralised approach with real-life manufacturing data compared to a centralised SHAP approach. \item It lays out further promising applications for decentralised contribution estimation (e.g., federated learning participant selection). \end{enumerate}
+We makes three main contributions to the literature: \begin{enumerate} \item We introduce a decentralised approach for contribution estimation using neural network ensemble uncertainty, which acts as the first method to work under the strict no-data-sharing restrictions necessary for supply chains as shown in Fig. \ref{fig:decentral}. \item We provide empirical validation of the proposed decentralised approach with real-life manufacturing data compared to a centralised SHAP approach. \item We lay out further promising applications for decentralised contribution estimation (e.g., federated learning participant selection). \end{enumerate}

 The remainder of this work is structured as follows.
 In section \ref{sec:related} we review the literature and reveal shortcomings of existing works for the application in SCM.
 In section \ref{sec:method} we describe our method and the data used.
 In section \ref{sec:results} we benchmark our method against a centralised SHAP approach before concluding in section \ref{sec:conclusion}.